-North Carolina Science Now is a weekly science series that airs on Wednesdays at 7:30pm during North Carolina Now, UNC-TV’s flagship public affairs program.
-The series premieres August 7, 2013 and will conclude on July 30, 2014.
-Television producer Frank Graff and education consultant Lucy Laffitte are collaborating to make science come alive on North Carolina Science Now.
-In addition to the weekly broadcast segment, UNC-TV will permanently house the videos on this UNC-TV Science website where additional related multimedia materials - photo galleries, blogs, Q&A's, articles and infographics - will be posted.
+Emmy-nominated North Carolina Science Now, which premiered on August 7, 2013, is a weekly science series that airs Wednesdays at 7:30PM during North Carolina Now, UNC-TV’s flagship public affairs program.
+Television producer Frank Graff, education consultant Lucy Laffitte, associate producer Daniel Lane, and digital media editor Liz Bowles collaborate to make science come alive on North Carolina Science Now, on-air and online.
+In addition to the weekly broadcast segment, UNC-TV houses the videos on this UNC-TV Science website where additional related multimedia materials — photo galleries, blogs, Q&As, articles and infographics — will be posted.

 The project is made possible through a generous grant from GlaxoSmithKline (GSK).
 Come back often to discover new posts and explore this new interconnected, dynamic approach to educational storytelling.